meetecho/janus-gateway/README.md

 * *Note:* you may need to pass `--libdir=/usr/lib64` to the configure script if you're installing on a x86_64 distribution.

 The same applies for libwebsockets, which is needed for the optional WebSockets support.
-If you're interested in supporting WebSockets to control Janus, as an alternative (or replacement) to the default plain HTTP REST API, you'll have to install it manually.
-We suggest version 3.2, as the latest master has some API changes we don't support yet:
+If you're interested in supporting WebSockets to control Janus, as an alternative (or replacement) to the default plain HTTP REST API, you'll have to install it manually:

 	git clone https://libwebsockets.org/repo/libwebsockets
 	cd libwebsockets
+	# If you want the stable version of libwebsockets, uncomment the next line
-	git checkout v3.2-stable
+	# git checkout v3.2-stable
 	mkdir build
 	cd build
 	# See https://github.com/meetecho/janus-gateway/issues/732 re: LWS_MAX_SMP